-- When a Resource Type is listed as Mandatory (M) in this Annex, the Device shall: - 580 expose that Atomic Measurement Resource Type in /oic/res - 581 expose that Resource Type as a Link in the Atomic Measurement - The mandatory Resource Types for an Atomic Measurement shall be listed in the "rts-m" Property Value.
+799 When a Resource Type is listed as Mandatory (M) in this Annex, the Device shall:

+800 - expose that Atomic Measurement Resource Type in /oic/res expose that Resource Type as a Link in the Atomic Measurement

+The mandatory Resource Types for an Atomic Measurement shall be listed in the "rts-m" Property Value.

-When a Resource Type is listed as Optional (O) in this Annex, the Device uses that Resource Type as a Link in the Atomic Measurement if the Device makes that feature available via OCF.
-For example, if a blood pressure monitor (i.e. oic.d.bloodpressuremonitor) measures pulse rate and chooses to expose that feature over OCF, it exposes the oic.r.pulserate Resource Type as a Link in the blood pressure monitor Atomic Measurement (oic.r. bloodpressuremonitor-am).
+When a Resource Type is listed as Optional (O) in this Annex, a Device may expose that Resource Type as a Link in the Atomic Measurement, or may also expose that Resource Type as a discretely discoverable Resource outside of the Atomic Measurement.
+For example, if a blood pressure monitor (i.e. "oic.d.bloodpressuremonitor") measures pulse rate and chooses to expose that feature over OCF, it exposes the "oic.r.pulserate" Resource Type as a Link in the blood pressure monitor Atomic Measurement ("oic.r.bloodpressuremonitor-am").
 The allowed Resource Types for an instance of an Atomic Measurement (which includes both the M and O Resource Types that are implemented) shall be listed in the "rts" Property Value.

 Some Resource Types are commonly used for all Healthcare Device Types; these are provided in Table C.2.
 Users may want to associate timestamps to the measurements when they access their healthcare information (in RFC3339 date and time format, oic.r.time.stamp).
-A Healthcare Device may be used by different users, so identifying a specific user with an ID may be appropriate (oic.r.userid).
-These Resource Types are exposed as Conditionally Required Resource Types of an Atomic Measurement (as defined per clause 7.8.4 of ISO/IEC 30118-1:2018.) of a specific Healthcare Device.
+A Healthcare Device may be used by different users, so identifying a specific user with an ID may be appropriate ("oic.r.userid").
+These Resource Types are exposed as Conditionally Required Resource Types of an Atomic Measurement (as defined per clause 7.8.4 of ISO/IEC 30118-1:2018) of a specific Healthcare Device.
 The "rt" value of Resource Types that use Atomic Measurements are suffixed by -am (Atomic Measurements).
-When present in an Atomic Measurement, oic.r.time.stamp and oic.r.userid indicate the time when a sample of data is measured by a certain user.
+When present in an Atomic Measurement, "oic.r.time.stamp" and "oic.r.userid" indicate the time when a sample of data is measured by a certain user.